UKVI Temporary Guidance During COVID-19 – What This Means For You

 Time Limits on Tier 4 Study

-UKVI have confirmed there will be no extensions to their normal time limits for study on a Tier 4 visa.
+UKVI have confirmed there will be no extensions to their normal time limits for study on a Student or Tier 4 visa.
 However, if you have had a leave of absence period of leave due to Covid-19 that will cause you to exceed your time limit, UKVI have indicated that they may apply discretion in the future.

 If your next visa application would cause you to go over your time limit, you should contact International Student Support for advice.